Sustainability is about protecting our environment from harm as a result of human activities and taking positive action to improve it.

 To help you to improve the energy efficiency of your home, the Council is working in partnership with Act on Energy which is a local organisation providing free, impartial advice to residents on all aspects of home energy efficiency, including grants for insulation, boilers and switching energy suppliers.
 More information on grants and loans can be found on our energy efficiency at home page.

 If you are a Council Tenant, wanting information on your heating or insulation, please contact the housing team.

 Cars and transport

 Cycling and walking are alternative options to using the car and a great way to stay fit and healthy.
-If you are just getting started with cycling, there is some great information on the Warwickshire County Council's Start Out Cycling website
+If you are just getting started with cycling, there is some great information on the Warwickshire County Council's cycling pages

 You may want to consider car-sharing and there is a local car-share scheme run through Liftshare.com to find local car sharers.
 If you work within a large organisation, you may want to set-up a specific scheme of your own to car share to work with your colleagues.

 If you are considering purchasing an electric vehicle, there are electric charge points available in the District and further plans to install more.
 Grants are also available to install electric charging infrastructure at home and at work, from the Office of Low Emission Vehicles for home and workplace charging.

 Information about the recycling we collect, recycling ventures, garden and food waste and all you need to know about recycling, can be viewed on our rubbish, waste and recycling page.